Romney encourages rivals to fold; no way, they say

-Santorum campaigned in Mississippi and in Kansas, which holds caucuses next Saturday with 40 delegates at stake.
+Santorum campaigned in Kansas, which holds caucuses next Saturday with 40 delegates at stake.
 Wyoming, with 12 delegates, is also on the calendar, as are the Virgin Islands, Guam and the Northern Marianna Islands, with 6 apiece.
-Mississippi and Alabama have primaries on Tuesday.

 The former Pennsylvania senator won three Super Tuesday states, reviving his campaign after a recent string of setbacks, and he issued a fresh appeal for campaign funds to compete with Romney.